Sommaire

 - or simply doing nothing (yes, really!).

-It may seem insignificant, and yet: these breaks nourish the nervous system and reduce cortisol, the stress hormone.
+It may not seem like much, yet these breaks nourish the nervous system and reduce cortisol, the stress hormone.

-However, if you feel that this chronic fatigue is becoming anxiety-inducing, again, don't stay alone.
+However, if you feel that this chronic fatigue becomes anxiety-provoking, again, do not stay alone.
 And talk to a professional, such as a psychologist, a sophrologist, or a therapist.

 Because good mental hygiene also involves self-compassion.
-And therefore, by accepting this period of transition, listening to your needs.
+And therefore, accepting this transition period, listening to your needs.
 And understanding that slowing down, sometimes, is already taking care of your health.

 Shall we summarize all that for you?
-Just remember that fatigue during perimenopause is common, but not inevitable.
-And to remedy it, nothing too complicated!
+Just remember that fatigue in perimenopause is common, without being inevitable.
+And to remedy it, there's nothing too difficult!
 By adjusting your habits and listening to your needs, you can regain balance and energy.
 Nevertheless, if fatigue persists despite everything, do not hesitate to consult.
-Appropriate medical support will allow you to go through this period more serenely.
+Appropriate medical support will allow you to get through this period more serenely.

 Produits associés